monfort314/cal-free-m-worm/README.md

 ## How to cite
-part of the manuscript: Active sensing of substrate mechanics optimizes locomotion of C. elegans A. Pidde, C. Agazzi, M. Porta-de-la-Riva, C. Martínez-Fernández, A. Lorrach, A. Bijalwan, E. Torralba, R. Das, J. Munoz, M. Krieg
+part of the manuscript: Active sensing of substrate mechanics optimizes locomotion of *C. elegans*, A. Pidde, C. Agazzi, M. Porta-de-la-Riva, C. Martínez-Fernández, A. Lorrach, A. Bijalwan, E. Torralba, R. Das, J. Munoz, M. Krieg